-Digital health investment activity was robust during the first half of the (1H 2020) COVID-19 crisis.
+Digital health investment activity was robust during the first half of the (1H 2020), despite COVID-19 crisis.
 The first half of 2020 shattered all previous 1H global VC funding records with $6.3 billion in new investments.
 The funding amount was 24% higher compared to the $5.1 billion raised 1H 2019.

 Telemedicine companies led the funding activity during 1H 2020, raising almost $1.8 billion in VC funding.
 The funding amount increased by 52% compared to 1H to 2019, when $896 million was raised.
 Optum Ventures led the telemedicine financing activity during 1H 2020, investing in four telemedicine companies.
 Other investors made multiple investments during 1H 2020: Seven Peaks Ventures, Bessemer Venture Partners, General Catalyst, Health Catalyst Capital, and Fusian Capital.

 Healthcare Data Analytics companies raised $826 million in 1H 2020.
 The funding amount decreased by 26% compared to 1H to 2019, when $1.1 billion was raised.
 GV (formerly Google Ventures), Andreessen Horowitz, Oak HC/FT, M25, and Healthworx led the financing activity during 1H 2020, with multiple investments.